We resolve all types of small business taxes; both state & federal

 While Fortress Tax Relief resolves both business and individual tax liabilities, the bulk of our practice has always been representing businesses.
 This is important because business taxes tend to be more difficult to resolve than individual taxes, and the stakes are higher.
 A tax pro with experience representing primarily individuals is ill-prepared to tackle a business tax liability.
 Conversely, a tax pro with experience representing businesses can handle an individual tax liability with relative ease.

-TAX RESOLUTION FOR
+TAX RESOLUTION FOR SMALL BUSINESSES

 Every tax indebted small business has a unique set of circumstances and unique needs.
 Fortress Tax Relief does not believe in one-size-fits-all solutions for small businesses, and we will work with–and listen to–small business owners to custom tailor a solution that best fits the business owner’s objectives, values, and needs.
 With extensive experience resolving complex and extraordinarily difficult business tax liabilities, our team of attorneys truly is the premier small business tax relief provider in the United States.
 Depending upon the circumstances, we may be able to: